alectries/ezepi/README.md

 ### Features in development

+- **MH estimation**: Add an option to calculate Mantel-Haenszel statistics instead of crude stats.
+- **stratified associations**: Add functions (or options on existing functions) allowing for stratifying by a second variable
 - **moreirr/moreird**: Like `morerr` and `morerd`, but for incidence rates.
 - **Unit tests**: To ensure long-term functionality, `testthat` will be